mattnelson-code/Pewlett-Hackard-Analysis/README.md

 2. The manager_info table needs clarification.
 The table displays 5 managers as active, while only 2 have the to_date = '1/1/99.'
 The '1/1/99' in the table is short for '9999-01-01,' which represents active employees or managers.
 Now, 3 managers appear in manager_info who stopped being a manager in 1992, 1996, and 1988, respectively.
 It is important to note that they appear in the table as a result of the JOIN with the current_emp table.
 These 3 managers are no longer managers but remain current employees.
 This information is important because PH should focus on replacing 2 managers, Huake Zhang from Sales and Hilary Kambil from Research, instead of replacing 5 managers.

-The manager_info table can be viewed in the Data folder.
+Note: The manager_info table can be viewed in the Data folder.

 See upcoming retiring managers: